-- 1. To elect nine directors. - 2.
+- To elect nine directors. - 2.
 To approve the amendment and restatement of Clearway Energy, Inc.'s restated certificate of incorporation, as amended, to authorize the classification of the Board of Directors into two classes with staggered terms, allow stockholders to remove any director before the end of their respective terms only for cause, and make certain technical changes resulting from the change of ownership of Clearway Energy, Inc., as described in the Proxy Statement that accompanies this Notice. - 3.
-To approve, on a non-binding advisory basis, Clearway Energy, Inc.'s executive compensation. - 4.
-To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement.
+To approve, on a non-binding advisory basis, Clearway Energy, Inc.'s executive compensation. - To ratify the appointment of KPMG LLP as Clearway Energy, Inc.'s independent registered public accounting firm for the 2019 fiscal year. - To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement.